cunnie/docs/backup_vcenter_to_s3.md

 </div>
 <br />

-Louis the XV, the second-to-last King of France, prophetically said, "After me, the flood", suggesting a catastrophe of biblical proportions would sweep away the world as he knew it (i.e. the French Revolution would destroy the monarchy).
+Louis the XV, the second-to-last King of France, said in a particularly prescient moment, "After me, the flood", suggesting a catastrophe of biblical proportions would sweep away the world as he knew it (i.e. the French Revolution would destroy the monarchy).

 In this blog post, a catastrophe of biblical proportions will sweep away our vCenter as we know it, and we will attempt to restore the databases from backups (see *[Backing up VCSA 5.5 DBs to S3: Part 1](http://pivotallabs.com/backing-vcsa-5-5-dbs-s3/)*).